AdobeDocs/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-servlet.md

 ---
 # Create servlet

-Next step is to create a servlet that will call the appropriate methods of our custom OSGi service.
+Next step is to create a servlet that calls the appropriate methods of our custom OSGi service.
 The servlet has access to the adaptive form data, file attachments info.
-The servlet will return a unique application id that can be used to retrieve the partially completed adaptive form.
+The servlet returns a unique application id that can be used to retrieve the partially completed adaptive form.

-This servlet will be invoked when the user clicks the Save and Exit button on the adaptive form
+This servlet is invoked when the user clicks the Save and Exit button on the adaptive form

 ```java
 package com.techmarketing.core.servlets;